Technical Deep-Dive

 Schema Design

-The swarmdata database mirrors the Foursquare data export structure: checkins, venues, categories, and photos tables with foreign key relationships.
-This schema is populated by an import worker that parses the Foursquare ZIP export and maps it to normalized tables.
+The imported history half mirrors the Foursquare data export structure: checkins, venues, categories, and photos tables with foreign key relationships.
+This schema is populated by an import worker that parses the Foursquare ZIP export and maps it into normalized tables.

-The haunts database contains 20+ tables managed through 33+ sequential migrations:
+The live data half holds 20+ tables managed through 45+ sequential migrations:

 Category Tables Purpose